gretatu/RadBrain/README.md

 A toolbox for implementing text in the gyri of a (real) brain surface reconstruction using a pretrained deep VGG-19 network.

-In collaboration with Matt Siegelman, Massachusetts Institute of Technology, 2018.
+*In collaboration with Matt Siegelman, Massachusetts Institute of Technology, 2018.*

-Dependencies:
+#### Dependencies:

-tensorflow
+- tensorflow
-opencv
+- opencv

+#### Usage:
+- Clone this repository.
+- Run the python script, which will ask you to enter the word you wish to write in the gyri.
+- Wait.
+- The result will be located in the /output/ folder.

-After installing the dependencies:
+- After installing the dependencies:
 Download the VGG-19 model weights (see the "VGG-VD models from the Very Deep Convolutional Networks for Large-Scale Visual Recognition project" section).
-More info about the VGG-19 network can be found here.
+More info about the VGG-19 network can be found [here](http://www.robots.ox.ac.uk/~vgg/research/very_deep/)
 After downloading, copy the weights file imagenet-vgg-verydeep-19.mat to the project directory.

-Acknowledgements
+#### Acknowledgements

 The implementation is based on the projects:

-VGG-19 implementation 'neural-style-tf' by cysmith
+- GG-19 implementation 'neural-style-tf' by [cysmith](https://github.com/cysmith/neural-style-tf)

+- Brain surface reconstruction is made with [Freesurfer 6.0.0](https://surfer.nmr.mgh.harvard.edu/) and processed in [MeshLab](http://www.meshlab.net/).